DIXIE AMATEUR RADIO CLUB STORY ARCHIVE PAGE

 |2012 DARC Field Day Results

-|The Dixie Amateur
+|The Dixie Amateur Radio

 the 2AB class in 2012.
 Below are the results of the 2AB class for this

-|ARRL 2011 Field Day Event was held
+|ARRL 2011 Field Day Event was held June

 25th and June 26th

 The Dixie Amateur Radio Club, Inc. set up a temporary emergency powered Amateur